mikeabere/Rental-management-system/Readme.txt

 -------README-------
 Rental Management System

-## This ia a Rental management system built using MERN stack
+## This is a Rental management system built using MERN stack
    This project does not use typescript or tailwind css